PLEASE READ THE INFORMATION BELOW BEFORE ASKING FOR ASSISTANCE. YOUR QUESTION MAY WELL BE ANSWERED HERE.

 Have you declared your program?
 If not, this is likely the cause of the problem.
 Students cannot add a chemistry/biochemistry STT to their worklist until they declare a program.
 This may not be possible until your actual registration date.
 However, since the schedules of the various STTs are listed you can still plan your registration.
 Note that you are advised to have alternative plans since some of the STTs will fill faster than others.

-Students in other programs wishing to be considered for a change to majors chemistry should contact the department for assistance.
+Students in other programs wishing to be considered for a change to a Chemistry specialization should contact the Undergraduate Advisor for assistance.

 No. Please register for the STT before you request that any course(s) be dropped.